-Historic windows are a crucial part of any historic facade, but in the interests of efficiency, sometimes people are drawn to seek replacement windows instead of retaining the orginal.
-Guest contributor and Greensboro contractor John Redmond dispels the notion that replacing windows is the first step to an energy efficienct home.
+Historic windows are a crucial part of any historic facade, but in the interests of efficiency, sometimes people are drawn to seek replacement windows instead of retaining the original.
+Guest contributor and Greensboro contractor John Redmond dispels the notion that replacing windows is the first step to an energy efficient home.
 In fact, there are several more effective (and affordable) investments you can make.

 Dispelling the Most Common Myth Regarding Home Energy Savings